alburezg/suffrager/README.md

 Acknowledgements
 ----------------

 Developed by Diego Alburez-Gutierrez and Valentina Iemmi.
 The package's architecture and documentation was taken from Karthik Ram's [wesanderson package](https://github.com/karthik/wesanderson).
 Images for the `london`, `oxon`, `CarolMan`, `chelsea`, and `classic` palettes used with kind permission from the [LSE Womens Library Collection](http://www.lse.ac.uk/library/collections/collection-highlights/womens-suffrage).
 Images for palette `hanwell` were provided by the [100 Banners project](http://www.digitaldrama.org/100-banners-images/) and are used with the project's consent.

-Want to help developd or share the word?
-Send a pull request or tweet @[d\_alburez](https://twitter.com/d_alburez)!
+Want to help?
+Create a pull request or share the word: @[d\_alburez](https://twitter.com/d_alburez)!